RyzaMalou/Cabusog-Fitness/README.md

 # Cabusog Fitness

-Cabusog Fitness is a PHP and MySQL-based fitness web application.
+Cabusog Fitness is a PHP and MySQL-based fitness web application designed to help users manage their fitness goals, activities, and programs.

 ## Features